The No. 14 Ole Miss men's tennis team shut out Kentucky 4-0 here at the Palmer/Salloum Tennis Center on Senior Day.

 "Since I arrived at Ole Miss, I have been thoroughly impressed with Coach Hansson's leadership skills and his readiness to be a head coach at the highest level," said Bjork upon naming Hansson the next head coach in January of 2014.
 "Continuity of our successful men's tennis program was very important when Billy approached us about his retirement.
 We are confident Toby will continue the positive momentum in our men's tennis program and lead it well into the future."

-Now in his seventh year with the Rebels, Hansson was promoted to associate head coach prior to the season.
-Hansson has helped the Rebels maintain their tradition of excellence on the court and continue bringing in top-notch talent to the program.
+During his eight years alongside Chadwick, Hansson helped the Rebels maintain their tradition of excellence on and off the court and brought in top-notch talent to the program.

 In 2011, Hansson helped the Rebels earn their 18th NCAA appearance.
 Marcel Thiemann advanced to the NCAA quarterfinals for the second straight year and teamed with his brother, Chris, to end the year ranked No. 11 in doubles.

 Hansson helped coach Ole Miss to its ninth consecutive SEC West title and 17th NCAA appearance in 2010.
 Marcel Thiemann advanced to the NCAA singles quarterfinals and became the 25th All-American in the history of the program.
 Hansson coached Marcel and his brother, Chris, to a top 10 national doubles ranking and a 10-1 record in the SEC at No. 1.
 For his achievements, Hansson was honored as the ITA Southern Region Assistant Coach of the Year.